walkingwithafoodie/walkingwithafoodie.github.io/_posts/2016-1-6-WinterPomperendelli.md

 ---
 layout: post
-title: Winter Pomperendelli
+title: Winter Pappardelle
 description: Fresh delicious pasta made using Lidia Bastianich's recipe with a light sauce and winter vegetables.
 There is nothing better than making fresh pasta.
 Yes it takes time but the result is so worth it that you will never want to use store bought pasta again.
 This light and tangy sauce lets the pasta shine though.
 published: true
 ---

-##Winter pappardelle
+##Winter Pappardelle

 I started by making Lidia Bastianich's fresh egg pasta recipe.
 I have tried several different methods and ratios but hers works perfectly for me every time.
 Her recipe can be found here.